-- 8.1 Definition An actuarial cost method is a procedure for allocating the actuarial present value of pension plan benefits to time intervals. - 8.2 Allocation Process The allocation process inherent in an actuarial cost method employs two parameters -- proration basis and period.
+- c.
+Effect of Changes on Assumptions-The actuary should consider that changes in plan design or external circumstances may significantly alter the level and trend of expected future experience.
+For example, a liberalization of early retirement benefits or external early retirement incentives may make advisable a revision in the assumed incidence of retirement. - d.
+Plan-Specific Assumptions-In choosing actuarial assumptions, the actuary should consider not only information on general trends but specific information related to the plan.
+As a result of this information, the actuary may develop actuarial assumptions which differ from plan to plan or from group to group within a plan. - e.
+Past Experience-Past experience of the covered group is reflected in current costs through actuarial gains and losses.
+It may also be useful in forming a judgment about future experience.
+The long-range, prospective nature of pension costs, however, dictates that the assumptions be based on expected long-term future trends. - 5.2.5 Actuarial Cost Methods-The actuary should consider the following items in selecting and applying actuarial cost methods: - a.
+Allocation Process-The allocation process inherent in an actuarial cost method employs two parameters-proration basis and period.
 The proration basis is most commonly compensation, service, or a rate (imputed or plan-derived) of benefit accrual.
 The period is the time interval over which cost is allocated.
-Allocations may be done by individual or on an aggregate basis. - 8.3 Allocation Methods Once the proration basis and period parameters have been selected, an actuarial cost method defines the manner in which the actuarial present value of benefits is allocated over the period.
-Two fundamentally different ways in which this allocation has historically been made give rise to what can be characterized as the class of Benefit Allocation actuarial cost methods and the class of Cost Allocation actuarial cost methods.
+Allocations may be done by individual or on an aggregate basis. - b.
+Allocation Methods-Once the proration basis and period parameters have been selected, an actuarial cost method defines the manner in which the actuarial present value of benefits is allocated over the period.
+Two fundamentally different ways in which this allocation has historically been made give rise to what can be characterized as the class of benefit allocation actuarial cost methods and the class of cost allocation actuarial cost methods.

 The primary difference between the two classes is whether the actuarial present value factors are applied before or after the allocation.
-The Benefit Allocation actuarial cost methods (primarily the family of Unit Credit actuarial cost methods) and Cost Allocation actuarial cost methods are acceptable classes of actuarial cost methods.
+The benefit allocation actuarial cost methods (primarily the family of unit credit actuarial cost methods) and cost allocation actuarial cost methods are acceptable classes of actuarial cost methods.
 There is no inherent reason to consider as automatically unacceptable any actuarial cost method that might not be characterizable under either of the two classes.